James Joyce's Women

 James Joyce's Women, filmed in 1982 and 1983, is a 1985 released British/Irish period drama film produced by and starring Fionnula Flanagan as writer James Joyce's wife Nora and some of the real women in Joyce's life and fictional women from the writer's novels.
-The film is based on Fionnula Flanagan's 1977 play James Joyce's Women.
+The film is based on Flanagan's 1977 play James Joyce's Women.

 Flanagan had a role in the 1967 film Ulysses.